 What does a performance index represent?

-I'm doing an analysis to possibly upgrade our production 959KS/100 system to a 979KS/200, and I see the Hewlett-Packard performance metric chart that tells me we go from a 4.6 to 14.6.
+I want to upgrade our production 959KS/100 system to a 979KS/200, and I see the Hewlett-Packard HP 3000 Relative Performance chart says we'll go from a 4.6 to 14.6.
 What does that increase represent?
 For instance, does each whole number (like 4.0 to 5.0) represent a general percentage increase in performance?
-I know it varies from one shop to another, so I'm just looking for a general guideline or personal experience -- like a job that used to take 10 hours to run now only takes 7 hours.
-The "personal experience" part of this may not even be appropriate, in that the upgrades may not be close to the metrics I am looking at.

 Those performance numbers are multiples of a popular system way back when, based on an average application mix as determined by HP after monitoring some systems and probably some system logs of loads on customer systems.
 No information here as to where you are on the many performance bell curves.
 The idea is to balance your system resources to match your application load, with enough of a margin to get you through to the next hardware upgrade.

 People mention system and application tuning.
 You have to weigh time spent tuning and expected resource savings against the cost of an upgrade with the system and applications as is.
 Sometimes you can gain amazing savings with minor changes and little time spent.
 Don't forget to add in time to test, QA, and admin time for change management.

 There are a many things to consider: CPU speed and any on chip caching; memory cache(s) size and speed; main memory size and speed; number of I/O channels and bandwidth; online communication topography, bandwidth, and strategy; online vs. batch priorities, and respective time slices; database and file design, access, locking, and cache hit strategies; application efficiency, tightening loops to fit memory caches, and compiler optimizations; and system load leveling.